Understanding your Social Security benefits

 How do my Social Security benefits change if I retire early or late?

 As life changes and priorities shift, you may wish to retire before or after your full retirement age.
-Your Ameriprise financial advisor can help you determine an appropriate choice for you.
-Retiring early locks you into lower monthly payments and will decrease your lifetime benefit amount.
-Retiring later increases your monthly payment and the amount you will receive over your lifetime.
+Taking Social Security early locks you into lower monthly payments and may decrease your lifetime benefit amount.
+Taking Social Security later increases your monthly payment and the amount you could receive over your lifetime.

 Comparing Social Security benefits by age